Recognize the importance of pronoun reference.

 Remember also that it can refer to any single thing.
 Read this sentence:

 Lightning struck the roof, frying the circuit breaker and shorting out the television and computer.
-Mom can't afford it this month.
+Mom cannot afford it this month.

 Roof, circuit breaker, television, and computer are all possible antecedents for it.
 Not having a roof and not having a computer cause two very different sets of problems.
 For clarity, use a specific noun instead of it.

 Lightning struck the roof, frying the circuit breaker and shorting out the television and computer.
-Mom can't afford more weather problems this month.
+Mom cannot afford one more repair this month.

-Confirm that the pronouns this, that, and which have single, clear antecedents.
+Confirm that the pronouns, , and have single, clear antecedents.

 Sometimes we sum up a complicated situation with a pronouncement like "That was really cool!" or "This blew our minds!"
 Or we might add as a tag to the end of a sentence, "Which amazed us all."
 Remember, though, that that, this, and which all require one clear antecedent.
 If too many things happened, your reader will get confused.